knative/docs/install/Knative-with-Minikube.md

 ### Install kubectl and Minikube

 1. If you already have `kubectl` CLI, run `kubectl version` to check the version.
-We will need v1.10 or newer.
-If your `kubectl` is older, follow the next step to install newer version.
+You need v1.10 or newer.
+If your `kubectl` is older, follow the next step to install a newer version.

 1. [Install the kubectl CLI](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl).